eadadi/ipython-icat/README.md

 1. `c.InteractiveShellApp.extensions = ['icat']`
 2. `c.InteractiveShellApp.exec_lines = ['%plt_icat']`

+#### Instant Initialization

+To quickly start working on a remote machine, use the `pycat setup` command after installing the package.
+This command creates a default IPython profile with the above configuration.
+This feature is useful for quick setup of environment.

 ### Displaying Images

 To display an image file or a PIL Image object: